For those who know me in person, this may come as a shock, but it ’tis true.

 When my oldest daughter (who is now 15) turned 12, I wrote this post.

-I had no idea how much harder it would get each year.
+I did not know how much harder it would get each year.

 It’s so interesting how we get so excited when they gain another year when they are itty bitty.

-Then around age 9 or 10, it starts to sink in.
+Then around age 9 or 10, it sinks in.

 THEY ARE GETTING OLDER.